-- 515 Yet, the temporal evolution of upper-level PV reveals that, even after the convective updrafts cease, the negative PV band persists (Fig. 11a-d): The evolution of the negative PV feature under consideration (blue contour in Fig. 11 with pink shading) shows that during its relatively long lifetime of several hours, the negative PV pole is advected by the upper-level wind to the north and toward the dynamical tropopause.
-The negative PV appears to be approximately conserved and, a couple of hours after the convective updraft ceases, the negative PV band has approached the upper-level jet (distance now only about 150 km) and the adjacent wind speed at the jet is increased by approximately 5 m s-1 to more than 60 m s-1 (Fig. 11c). - To confirm the advection of the negative-PV air by the upper-level flow, forward trajectories are started inside the negative PV anomaly at the time when the PV dipole band is formed by the embedded convection (Fig. 11a, pink shading; for more details about the trajectory computation see below): The positions of these forward trajectories (Fig. 11a-d, pink shading) mostly coincide with a negative PV region, in particular within the first 3-6 h. - After 9 hours, the negative PV pole, distorted in shape due to the influence of strong horizontal wind shear in the jet region, closely approaches the waveguide and thereby strongly increases the isentropic PV gradient near the tropopause (Fig. 11d-e).
-The strong anticyclonic circulation anomaly associated with the negative PV anomaly accelerates the jet and forms a local jet streak (Figs. 11d,e) that is maintained for 2-3 h.
-This local jet intensification occurs although during advection of the negative PV anomaly, its magnitude decreases (Fig. 11f) compared to the initial strength immediately after its formation (Fig. 10b). - 530 The area covered by negative PV values, on the other hand, increases on the considered isentrope (Figs. 11a-d, blue contours).
-This negative PV anomaly in the ridge ahead of the upper-level trough appears to amplify the amplitude of the pre-existing PV pattern at the waveguide.
+The positions of these forward trajectories (Fig. 11a-d, pink shading) mostly coincide with a negative PV region, particularly within the first 3-6 h.

+After 9 h, the negative PV pole, distorted in shape due to the influence of strong horizontal wind shear in the jet region, closely approaches the waveguide and thereby strongly increases the isentropic PV gradient near the tropopause (Fig. 11d and e).
+The strong anticyclonic circulation anomaly associated with the negative PV anomaly accelerates the jet and forms a local jet streak (Figs. 11d and e) that is maintained for 2-3 h.
+This local jet intensification occurs, although the magnitude of the negative PV feature during its advection decreases (Fig. 11f) compared to the initial strength immediately after its formation (Fig. 10b).
+The area covered by negative PV values, on the other hand, increases on the considered isentrope (Figs. 11a-d, blue contours).
+This negative PV anomaly in the ridge ahead of the upper-level trough appears to amplify the amplitude of the preexisting PV pattern at the waveguide.

-With increasing time after the initial PV dipole formation, the negative PV pole overtakes the positive PV pole (Fig. 11a-d, orange and red contours) due to strong horizontal wind shear, i.e., decreasing upper-level wind with increasing distance to the
+With increasing time after the initial PV dipole formation, the negative PV pole overtakes the positive PV pole (Fig. 11a-d, orange and red contours) due to strong horizontal wind shear, i.e., decreasing upper-level wind with increasing distance to the jet.

-535 jet.
 In contrast to the negative PV pole that is advected towards the waveguide, the positive PV anomaly remains in the ridge and away from the waveguide.

-4.3 Analysis of trajectories initialized at 09 UTC 23 Sep
+4.3 Analysis of trajectories initialized at 09:00 UTC, 23 September

-The origin and fate of the negative-PV air is analysed in more detail using offline trajectories with 15-minute temporal resolution.
-For this, forward and backward trajectories are computed from a region of convectively produced negative PV (Fig. 11a, online trajectories arriving in the upper toposphere have all performed a deep ascent from lower levels.
+The origin and fate of the negative PV air is analyzed in more detail using offline trajectories with 15 min temporal resolution.
+For this, forward and backward trajectories are computed from a region of convectively produced negative PV (Fig. 11a, pink shading).
+We only select trajectories with negative PV values between 315 and 325 K that are located within a larger region of spatially averaged negative PV at 09:00 UTC, 23 September (Figs. 11a and 12a).

+For the analysis of trajectories starting in the upper troposphere, offline (in contrast to online) trajectories have to be considered because the online trajectories are only started in the lower troposphere to obtain a large number of strongly ascending trajectories.
+Due to computational costs (memory allocation) the number of online trajectories is limited.
+As a consequence, online trajectories arriving in the upper troposphere have all performed a deep ascent from lower levels.
 However, these strongly ascending trajectories do not primarily experience the strongest PV modification (see below).
 Hence, the amount of available online trajectories in the target region (i.e., the region with negative PV in the upper troposphere) is too small.
-Finally, the online trajectories can only be computed forward, and not backward.
+Finally, the online trajectories can only be computed forward and not backward.

-540 pink shading).
-We only select trajectories with negative PV values between 315 K and 325 K that are located within a larger region of spatially averaged negative PV at 09 UTC 23 Sep (Figs. 11a and 12a).

-For the analysis of trajectories starting in the upper troposphere, offline (in contrast to online) trajectories have to be considered because the online trajectories are only started in the lower troposphere to obtain a large number of strongly ascending trajectories.
-Due to computational costs (memory allocation) the number of online trajectories is limited.
-As a consequence,